-- I. A single treatment of coronary artery brachytherapy is considered medically necessary for EITHER of the following: - A. When used as an adjunct to percutaneous coronary intervention (PCI) for treatment of in-stent restenosis in a native coronary artery bare-metal stent or saphenous vein graft (SVG) - B. For recurrent drug-eluting stent in-stent restenosis - II.
+- I. A single treatment of coronary artery brachytherapy is considered medically necessary for EITHER of the following: - A. When used as an adjunct to percutaneous coronary intervention (PCI) for treatment of in-stent restenosis (ISR) in a native coronary artery bare-metal stent or saphenous vein graft (SVG) - B. For recurrent ISR who are not candidates for repeat drug-eluting stents (DES) or bypass surgery - II.
 All other indications are considered experimental, investigational, and/or unproven (EIU).

 Revascularization of obstructed arteries due to coronary artery disease (CAD) may be accomplished by PCI with balloon angioplasty, a minimally-invasive procedure in which a catheter with an inflatable balloon at the tip is inserted into the lumen of the artery and inflated, dilating the area of blockage.
 Coronary stents are implanted in most patients during PCI, resulting in lower rates of restenosis compared to balloon angioplasty alone.
-Several drug-eluting stents (DES) have been developed to minimize the incidence of restenosis, and represent approximately 70 to 90% of stent implantations.
-The choice of stent (bare metal vs. drug-eluting) depends on various factors, including lesion location and morphology, patient characteristics, and the patient's ability to adhere to the extended period of dual antiplatelet therapy required for drug-eluting stents.
+Several DES have been developed to minimize the incidence of restenosis, and represent approximately 70% to 90% of stent implantations.
+The choice of stent (bare metal vs. drugeluting) depends on various factors, including lesion location and morphology, patient characteristics, and the patient's ability to adhere to the extended period of dual antiplatelet therapy required for drug-eluting stents.
 In-stent restenosis continues to be a significant problem with bare metal stents and is thought to be caused by neointimal hyperplasia within the stent.
 Several mechanical treatments of in-stent restenosis were attempted, including balloon re-dilatation, removal of in-stent hyperplasia by atherectomy, and repeated bare metal stenting.
 Brachytherapy was introduced as a method to treat in-stent restenosis by the delivery of gamma or beta radiotherapy via a catheter-based system.
 Brachytherapy affects the proliferation of smooth muscle cells that are responsible for restenosis, and may be used to treat in-stent restenosis of native coronary arteries and SVGs.
-The role of brachytherapy has diminished, however, and drug-eluting stents have emerged as the preferred method of treatment for in-stent restenosis.
+The role of brachytherapy has diminished. however, and drug-eluting stents have emerged as the preferred method of treatment for in-stent restenosis.
 Brachytherapy may play a role in treatment of selected patients, however.